← Back to Screener

 About the Company

 Einhell Germany AG, together with its subsidiaries, manufactures and sells manually operated, petrol powered and electronic tools, electrical tool accessories, and metal and plastic products worldwide.
-It offers a range of products, including hand-held power tools, stationary tools, and accessories, as well as lawn and garden care tools, irrigation, and drainage solutions.
-The company also provides after sales and warranty services.
-Its products are used in various application, such as DIY, garden and leisure activities, and air-conditioning and heating products.
+It offers hand-held power tools, stationary tools, and accessories, as well as lawn and garden care tools, irrigation, drainage solutions, and products for cleaning.
+The company also provides after-sales and warranty services.
+Its products are used in various applications, such as DIY, garden and leisure activities, and air-conditioning and heating products.
 The company distributes its products through DIY stores, e-commerce, and other distribution channels.
 The company was founded in 1964 and is headquartered in Landau an der Isar, Germany.
-Einhell Germany AG is a subsidiary of Thann
+Einhell Germany AG operates as a subsidiary of Tha

 Einhell Germany Stock at a Glance